 VyprVPN is one of the oldest providers in the game, and the company has pulled on those years of experience to craft and refine the process of getting up and running on a VPN to a science.

-The VyprVPN app for iOS is built from ground up to cater to the needs of the Apple set, and the iPad app even uses an interactive touch-based map that lets you select your server with the tap of a finger instead of scrolling through their list of of 700 servers that span 50 countries globally.
+The VyprVPN app for iOS is built from the ground up to cater to the needs of the Apple set, and the iPad app even uses an interactive touch-based map that lets you select your server with the tap of a finger instead of scrolling through their list of 700 servers that span 50 countries globally.